Itinerary

 What's included

-11 nights: accommodation in a shared room
+11 nights: Accommodation in a shared room

-Bus from Mexico City to Puebla
+- Bus from Mexico City to Puebla

-Bus from the People to Oaxaca
+- Bus from Puebla to Oaxaca

-Entrance to Chichen Itza
+- Entrance to Chichen Itza

 Medical and baggage insurance - (coverage limits by destination country/region - €10,000 Italy, €20,000 Europe, €30,000 World, €50,000 USA/Canada)